Now booking: June Therapy Intensives

 -

-A six-session intensive allows us to focus more deeply on a specific relationship pattern over a concentrated period of time.
+A three-session Therapy Intensive allows us to focus more deeply on a specific relationship pattern over a concentrated period of time.
 During the process, clients often:

 - Gain clearer insight into the relationship patterns that tend to repeat